Zalasus/opendrakan/README.md

 Right now, OpenDrakan has a few command line options to inspect Drakan resource files and extract data from them to aid in reverse-engineering.
 You can get an overview of these using the -h option.

-Depending on the current state of the project, your results may vary.
+*Depending on the current state of the project, your results may vary*.
 Right now, some levels load while others don't.
 Most testing has been done on the "Ruined Village" level, so that's the one you probably want to try out OpenDrakan with.